 Agencies should note that where employees are engaged in circumstances where Tasmania is not the 'State of connection', the agency may need to take out separate workers' compensation cover.

-For information and guidance on the 'State of connection' refer to the section on cross-border claims in A Guide to Workers Compensation and Rehabilitation in Tasmania issued by WorkCover Tasmania or contact either the DPP or the Fund Administration Agent, Jardine Lloyd Thompson Pty Ltd (JLT).
+For information and guidance on the 'State of connection' refer to the section on cross-border claims in A Guide to Workers Compensation and Rehabilitation in Tasmania issued by WorkCover Tasmania or contact either the Office of the Solicitor-General or the Fund Administration Agent, Jardine Lloyd Thompson Pty Ltd (JLT).

 The payment of premiums where separate workers' compensation cover is required is facilitated through JLT.